ayiis218/ricette-mobile/README.md

   </br>
    <a href="https://ricette-mobile.vercel.app/">View Demo</a>
   <h2>About The Project</h2>
-  Riette dellApp is an application website for finding a recipe tutorial.
+  Riette mobile is Ricette dellApp mobile version.
+Ricette mobile an application website for finding a recipe tutorial.
 In addition, users can also access the application website to share tutorial recipes by registering as a user in the application.
-This web application was developed using react js
+This web application was developed using Next js
 </div>

 ## Built With